Aman-bhai/Dance-Plus-/README.md

 # Dance Academy Website

 This is a sample website for a dance academy, built using Node.js, EJS templates, Passport.js for authentication, and MongoDB Atlas for data storage.
-Images are sourced from pixabay and Pexels.
+Images are sourced from pixabay and Pexels and All Data that is inside the this application is sample data or fake data.

 ## Features